stock2shop/connector/www/v1/stock2shop/dal/channels/os/readme.md

 Another potential use is if your channel uses the HTTP protocol, then you might want to use channel meta data to configure your API client with your channel's API credentials (secret, client_id), endpoint URLs, etc.

-Please refer to [our online documentation](https://www.stock2shop.com/docs) for a greater understanding of how to use the Channel and Channel Meta.

 ## Tests

 Unit tests have been added to [tests/unit](../../../../../../tests/unit/www/v1/stock2shop/dal/channels/os) to evaluate